Applying for legal aid

 - divorce and other matters affecting family and children

 - actions for compensation for injuries resulting from an accident or medical negligence

-The granting of Civil Legal Aid is determined by the Northern Ireland Legal Services Agency.
+The Legal Services Agency grants civil legal aid.
 They use a financial eligibility test.
 You might need to pay something for the legal services you get.

 Criminal legal aid

-Criminal legal aid helps people who are charged with a criminal offence.
+Criminal legal aid helps people charged with a criminal offence.
 They can get legal advice and representation.

-Criminal legal aid may provide funding if someone is under police investigation or facing criminal charges.
+Criminal legal aid can give funding if someone is under police investigation or facing criminal charges.

-A person being interviewed by the police in connection with criminal charges is entitled to free legal aid for police station advice.
+A person being interviewed by the police about criminal charges is entitled to free legal aid for police station advice.
 This scheme is not means tested.
 You don't need to pay anything for these legal services.

 Green form scheme